starchyunderscore/img-manip/README.md

 Current state:

-I do not know how to make a terminal application.
-I am trying to learn.
+I think I know how to do all the needed user input, however I still need to figure out image manipulation and display

 The plan: